BoraDemirkol/Bora-Demirkol-DSA-project/README.md

 Through this project, I aim to explore a more data-driven and personalized approach to calorie burn estimation.
 By analyzing factors like workout duration, heart rate, body temperature, and body composition, I want to create a model that can provide more accurate calorie burn predictions.
 This will not only help me optimize my own workouts but also assist others in making informed decisions about their fitness routines.

+By leveraging data analysis, we can move beyond traditional estimations and create a more scientific approach to fitness tracking.

 ## Data Source:

 1. Kaggle dataset on exercise and calorie burn it includes different parameters like ages, heights, weights, exercise duration, heart rate and body temperature.